chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 ~~~~~

 A server that receives a `pake` extension examines the list of
-client shares to see if there is one with an identity the server
+client shares to see if there is one with a PAKE selection and identity
-recognizes.
+the server recognizes.
 If so, the server may indicate its choice of PAKE
 authentication by including a `pake` extension in its
 ServerHello.
 The content of this exension is a `PAKEServerHello`
-value, specifying the identity value for the password the server has
+value, specifying the PAKE and identity value for the password
-selected, and the server's first message in the PAKE protocol.
+the server has selected, and the server's first message in the PAKE protocol.

 Use of PAKE authenication is compatible with standard
 certificate-based authentication of both clients and servers.
 If a